DiptoSarkar182/odin_book_SSR/README.md

 # Odin Book SSR

 Odin Book SSR is a social media application built with Node.js, Express, and MongoDB.
 It uses server-side rendering with Pug as the template engine.
 The application allows users to create an account, add friends, and post updates.
-The application is built as part of the curriculum for The Odin Project.
 Live demo https://odin-book-33en.onrender.com.
 If this link takes too long to load, try this one https://odin-book-ssr.adaptable.app/

 ## Features